 2. Down Payment Requirements

-- Conventional: The required down payment for a conventional loan is at least 3 percent, but it varies based on the lender.
-Putting down 20 percent eliminates the need to pay private mortgage insurance.
+- Conventional: The required down payment for a conventional loan is at least 3%, but it varies based on the lender.
+Putting down 20% eliminates the need to pay private mortgage insurance.

 3. Mortgage Insurance Payments

-- FHA: There are two insurance types required: an upfront mortgage insurance premium of 1.75 percent, then a monthly mortgage insurance premium (MIP).
-The MIP is typically for the life of the loan, even once the loan-to-value ratio is 80 percent.
+- FHA: There are two insurance types required — an upfront mortgage insurance premium of 1.75%, then a monthly mortgage insurance premium (MIP).
+The MIP is typically for the life of the loan, even once the loan-to-value ratio is 80%.

-- Conventional: Private mortgage insurance premiums are usually required when the down payment is less than 20 percent.
-Once the value of the loan is 80 percent of the value of the house, you can ask the lender to remove the premium.
+- Conventional: Private mortgage insurance premiums are usually required when the down payment is less than 20%.
+Once the value of the loan is 80% of the value of the house, you can ask the lender to remove the premium.

 4. Loan Limits

 - Conventional: Loan limits for a conforming conventional mortgage vary based on location.
-The baseline limit for a single-family home is $484,350 as of 2019.
+The ceiling limit for a single-family home was increased to $548,250 in 2021 in some areas.
 Limits are higher in areas with a higher cost of living.
 Borrowers also have the option of applying for a jumbo or non-conforming loan if they want to buy a particularly expensive house.

 5. Closing Costs and Down Payment Assistance

-- FHA: The seller can contribute up to 6 percent of the closing costs with an FHA loan.
-The borrower can also get down payment assistance of up to 100 percent with an FHA loan, which means a family member or other source can give them the money for the down payment.
+- FHA: The seller can contribute up to 6% of the closing costs with an FHA loan.
+The borrower can also get down payment assistance of up to 100% with an FHA loan, which means a family member or other source can give them the money for the down payment.

-- Conventional: The seller can usually contribute up to 3 percent of the closing costs on a conventional loan.
+- Conventional: The seller can usually contribute up to 3% of the closing costs on a conventional loan.